tale-toul/Harbor/terraform/Readme.md

 backend at the relative path ../terraform.tfstate.

 From now on we can export output variables from the VPC element and use them in the NAT gateway element.

-For example:
+The output variables are created in its own file outputs.tf.

 ```
 output "subnet1_id" {